Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: PHOTOMETRIC DATA FROM THE ILLUSTRIS SIMULATION

-These initial deep survey images are available to be used in 34 broad-band filters onboard the HST/ACS and WFC3, JWST/NIRCam and MIRI, and Roman/Wfi.
+As described in Section~\ref{subsec:illustris}, this work uses the Illustris-1 “mock ultra-deep fields” from \citetalias{2017MNRAS.468..207S}, each 2.8 arcmin in size.
+These synthetic deep survey images are available to be used in 34 broad-band filters onboard the HST/ACS and WFC3, JWST/NIRCam and MIRI, and Roman/WFI.
 For this work, we consider 15 HST and JWST broad-band filters in the optical and near-infrared (see Table~\ref{tab:filters}), which will be available for several cosmological fields covered by HST legacy projects such as the Cosmic Assembly Near-infrared Deep Extragalactic Legacy Survey fields (CANDELS; \citealt{2011ApJS..197...35G}; \citealt{2011ApJS..197...36K}), and JWST Guaranteed Time Observations (GTO), Cycle 1 Guest Observers (GO1) or Early Release Science (ERS) programs such as the MIRI Deep Survey (\citealt{2017jwst.prop.1283N}), the JWST Advanced Deep Extragalactic Survey (JADES; \citealt{2018ApJS..236...33W}, \citealt{2019BAAS...51c..45R}), the Public Release IMaging for Extragalactic Research (PRIMER; \citealt{2021jwst.prop.1837D}) or the Cosmic Evolution Early Release Science (CEERS; \citealt{2017jwst.prop.1345F}).
 The filterset covers the optical through mid-infrared observed spectral region, corresponding to rest-frame UV to near-infrared wavelengths at $1<z<4$, an adequate range to study the emission from young and old stellar populations (i.e., providing information about the SFH).
 The survey images released by \citetalias{2017MNRAS.468..207S} are noise-free synthetic images with different spatial resolution depending on the instrument and telescope used (see Table~\ref{tab:filters}) and available with or without considering the point spread function (PSF) degradation for each filter.
 For this work, we use as starting images those without the PSF model applied, with pixel scales provided in Table~\ref{tab:filters}.